-On overall, it was a nice experience that was cheaper than expected.
+On the overall, it was a nice experience that was cheaper than expected.
 It came to £50 for three people, but we have to remember there were no alcoholic drinks.

 Would I go back to The Bull’s Head?
 Yes, I would.
 Like I said before, there are some cocktails waiting for me.

 After our meal, we had a nice walk through the village.
-Auntie kate wanted to check the Saint John’s The Baptist church – which is placed in the highest point of the village.
+Auntie kate wanted to check the Saint John’s The Baptist church – which is placed at the highest point of the village.
 It’s a beautiful church and the remains of what I believe is the old church is also quite inquisitive.

 We also popped to the local butcher and I get some venison sausages and eggs.
 I still think we should shop more in butchers.
-Even I don’t eat too much meat, I still praise the quality of food.
-Besides, eggs are always better sourced and way cheaper than the average ones from supermarket.
+Even though I don’t eat too much meat, I still praise the quality of food.
+Besides, eggs are always better sourced and way cheaper than the average ones from supermarkets.

 Once again, I had a nice afternoon in Shenstone.
 I’m glad it’s fairly near to where we live, and I will definitely pop for more experiences like this soon.